codess-aus/AS-App-Dev-with-Copilot/docs/intro.md

 GitHub Copilot is like your coding BFF.
 It watches what you type and throws in smart code suggestions — kinda like autocomplete but way smarter.

-You’ll get suggestions when you:
+You'll get suggestions when you:
 - Type part of a code line 💻
 - Write a comment 🗯️
 - Leave a blank line ⬜